langgenius/dify/README.md

 We provide the following free resources for registered Dify cloud users (sign up at [dify.ai](https://dify.ai)):
 * 1000 free Claude model queries to build Claude-powered apps
 * 200 free OpenAI queries to build OpenAI-based apps
+* 3 million Xunfei Spark Tokens are provided for creating AI applications based on Spark.
+* 1 million MiniMax Tokens are provided for creating AI applications based on the MiniMax.
 **2. Visual orchestration:** Build an AI app in minutes by writing and debugging prompts visually.

 **3. Text embedding:** Fully automated text preprocessing embeds your data as context without complex concepts.
 Supports PDF, TXT, and syncing data from Notion, webpages, APIs.